Welcome to LookChem.com Sign In|Join Free

 Uses

-2. (S)-(+)-1,3-Butanediol is a chiral reagent used in organic synthesis including the total synthesis of Swinholide A, a cytotoxic agent against cancer cell lines.
+(S)-(+)-1,3-Butanediol is used as a chiral reagent in organic synthesis, enabling the creation of complex molecules with precise stereochemistry.
+This is particularly important in the total synthesis of compounds like Swinholide A, a cytotoxic agent against cancer cell lines.

 Check Digit Verification of cas no